10 Fruits, Nuts, And Vegetables You Did Not Know Were Man-Made

 Both bananas naturally crossbred in the forests of South Asia.
 However, the resultant banana, which is the ancestor of the modern banana, was sterile.
 About 10,000 years ago, early humans discovered the hybrid and learned that they could replant the shoots to create new trees.
 They engaged in selective breeding and only replanted bananas with favorable traits.
 This led to the creation of the modern banana.

 The almond is a man-made hybrid of the wild almond, which is notoriously bitter and could be deadly when consumed in considerable amounts.
-The history of the almond is unclear, and scientists cannot determine which variant of the wild almond was selectively bred to create the modern almond.
+The history of the modern almond is unclear, and scientists still can’t determine which variant of the wild almond was selectively bred to create the modern almond.

-Scientists suspect that the wild ancestor of the almond is the Amygdalus fenzliana (Fritsch) Lipsky because its trees, seeds, and fruits resemble the modern almond.
-It is also found in Armenia and Azerbaijan, where the modern almond is believed to have been selectively bred by humans.
-Besides the origin, scientists cannot determine how our ancestors managed to create a perfect and sweet almond because the almond is poisonous.
+Scientists have their theories though.
+They suspect that the wild ancestor of the almond is the Amygdalus fenzliana (Fritsch) Lipsky because its trees, seeds, and fruits resemble the modern almond.
+It’s also found in Armenia and Azerbaijan, where today’s almond is believed to have been selectively bred by humans.
+Besides the origin, scientists cannot determine how our ancestors managed to create a perfect, sweet almond because the almond is poisonous.

-The grapefruit first appeared after 1693 when a Captain Shaddock transported some pomelo seeds to the West Indies and planted them close to some orange trees.
-The pomelo and orange later cross-pollinated to create the grapefruit.
+The grapefruit is a relatively new hybrid.
+It’s believed, although not confirmed that the grapefruit first appeared around 1693 when Captain Shaddock transported pomelo (Citrus maxima) seeds to the West Indies and planted them close to some orange trees.
+The pomelo and orange later cross-pollinated to create the grapefruit (then called shaddocks).
 However, the grapefruit was still unknown outside the Caribbean.

-Europeans only learned of this citrus fruit in 1750 when Reverend Griffith Hughes encountered one.
+Europeans eventually learned of this citrus fruit in 1750 when Reverend Griffith Hughes encountered one.
 Hughes was so surprised with the discovery that he named the grapefruit “the forbidden fruit.”
-That was the name until 1814 when John Lunan called it the grapefruit because grapefruits resembled the smaller and unrelated grapes when they were still growing.
+That was its name until 1814 when John Lunan, a planter and Jamaica magistrate, called it a grapefruit because they resembled the smaller and unrelated grapes when they were still growing.

-There are claims that the boysenberry is actually a cross between the Eastern dewberry and the man-made loganberry.
+That said, tere are claims that the boysenberry is actually a cross between the Eastern dewberry and the man-made loganberry.
 The loganberry was created in 1881 when James Logan crossed a raspberry with a wild blackberry.
-However, the boysenberry was not a commercial success due to its short shelf life.
+However, the early boysenberry was not a commercial success due to its short shelf life.
 It decays just two days after harvest.

 As we mentioned earlier, the tangelo is a man-made hybrid of the tangerine and the pomelo.
 In fact, that’s where the tangelo got its name.
 However, it is common for people to confuse the tangelo with the tangerine, mandarin, and orange.